Beef Stroganoff Soup is your favorite comfort food turned into a hearty soup!

 - 2 tablespoons Worcestershire sauce

-- 2 tablespoon Dijon mustard
+- 2 tablespoons Dijon mustard

 - 1 tablespoon paprika

-- 1 teaspoon dried basil
+- 1 tsp EACH salt, dried basil

-- 1/2 teaspoon dried thyme
+- 1/2 tsp EACH pepper, dried dill, dried thyme

-- 1/4 - 1/2 teaspoon red pepper flakes
+- ¼ – 1/2 teaspoon red pepper flakes

 - 1 12 oz. can evaporated milk (may use nonfat/lowfat)